Discord in Concordance Cosmology and Anomalously Massive Early Galaxies: Massive Galaxies at High Redshift

-The impossibly early galaxy problem \cite{impossiblyearly} has become more severe with new observations from JWST, extending to $z > 9$ (Fig.\ \ref{fig:UVLF}).
+The `impossibly early galaxy' problem \cite{impossiblyearly} has become more severe with new observations from JWST \cite{Fulvio2023}, extending to $z > 9$ (Fig.\ \ref{fig:UVLF}).
 Over this redshift range, the luminosity function is predicted to evolve rapidly \cite{Yung2023}.
-There is a good physical reason for this: this is the epoch of hierarchical mass assembly in \LCDM, when fragmentary protogalaxies should first be forming before subsequently assembling into more massive galaxies --- hence the ragged luminosity functions in the highest redshift\footnote{A luminosity density of $\sim 7 \times 10^{-6}\;\mathrm{mag.}^{-1}\,\mathrm{Mpc}^{-3}$ is estimated at $z \approx 16$ \cite{Harikane}.
+There is a good physical reason for this, as this is the epoch of hierarchical mass assembly in \LCDM\ when fragmentary protogalaxies should first be forming before subsequently assembling into more massive galaxies at much later times.
+There is not sufficient time in \LCDM\ to assemble the observed mass into single objects \cite{BK2022,Haslbauer2022}, hence the ragged luminosity functions in the highest redshift\footnote{A luminosity density of $\sim 7 \times 10^{-6}\;\mathrm{mag.}^{-1}\,\mathrm{Mpc}^{-3}$ is estimated at $z \approx 16$ \cite{Harikane}.
 This point is omitted from Fig.\ \ref{fig:UVLF} because the corresponding prediction is not a number: galaxies bright enough to observe should not yet exist.} bins.
-There is not sufficient time to assemble the observed mass into single objects \cite{BK2022,Haslbauer2022}.

 These JWST results are new, and will no doubt be debated for some time.
 Valid concerns can be raised over the veracity of photometric redshifts and the relation of ultraviolet starlight to dark matter halo mass.
-However, the anomalous presence of early massive galaxies found by JWST corroborates previous work for which spectroscopic redshifts are available and for which the assessment of stellar mass is robust.
+However, the anomalous presence of early massive galaxies found by JWST (Fig.\ \ref{fig:UVLF}) corroborates previous work (Fig.\ \ref{fig:SMFhiz}) for which spectroscopic redshifts are available and for which the assessment of stellar mass is more robust.
 It is therefore hard to avoid the conclusion that galaxies grew too big too fast.